+GROUND SOURCE HEAT PUMPS (Effective through

+6/30/2025)

+Requirements Rebate

-GROUND SOURCE HEAT PUMPS Requirements Rebate ENERGY STAR Plus 2 rated The total On new home or building construction maximum HOME Replacement of electric resistance heat amount is COMEOPT Replacement of existing natural gas or propane heating system \$500 per COMPORT Replacement of an existing central air conditioner or dual-fuel heat pump ton Electric or fossil fuel backup heat will be allowed for ground source heat pumps.
-AECI will match dollars 2 for 1 for new loop and indoor unit systems.
-For the replacement of the indoor ¢150 por ground source heat pump unit only - no match required \$150 per ton giound source heat pump unit only - no match required ton BASEMENT/CRAWLSPACE/SLAB INSULATION REBATES Requirements Rebate This program is a 50/50 cost-shared incentive for cooperative members Incentive who are installing insulation in conjunction with the installation of a new ground source heat pump . is up to \$500 AIR SOURCE AND MINI-SPLIT HEAT PUMPS Requirements Rebate ENERGY STAR Plus 2 rated \$150 per New home or building construction ton Replacement of existing electric resistance heat/ central air conditioning/air source heat pump Supplemental heat must be controlled by an automatic thermostat 111/5/
+ENERGY STAR Plus 2 rated On new home or building construction Replacement of electric resistance heat Replacement of existing natural gas or propane heating system Replacement of an existing central air conditioner or dual-fuel heat pump Electric or fossil fuel backup heat will be allowed for ground source heat pumps.
+Manual J load calculation, AHRI certificate, and invoice required beginning 7/1/2025 AECI will match dollars 2 for 1 for new loop and indoor unit The total maximum amount is \$500 per ton

+systems. \$150 per

+For the replacement of the indoor ground source heat pump unit only - no match required

+BASEMENT/CRAWLSPACE/SLAB INSULATION REBATES

+Requirements Rebate

+This program is a 50/50 cost-shared incentive for cooperative members who are installing insulation in conjunction with the installation of a new ground source heat pump .

+AIR SOURCE & MINI-SPLIT HEAT PUMPS (Effective through 6/30)/2025)

+Requirements Rebate

+New home or building construction Replacement of existing electric resistance heat/ central air conditioning/air source heat pump Supplemental heat must be controlled by an automatic thermostat Minimum Energy Star rating of 17.2 SEER2 \$150 per ton

-HOME ENERGY AUDITS This program is a 50/50 cost-shared incentive for distribution cooperatives.
-Incentive is up to \$175 HOME ENERGY WEATHERIZATION This program is a 50/50 cost-shared incentive for cooperative members for weatherization improvements done in conjunction with an approved energy audit.
+HOME ENERGY AUDITS

+This program is a 50/50 cost-shared incentive for distribution Incentive is

+cooperatives. up to \$175

+HOME ENERGY WEATHERIZATION

+This program is a 50/50 cost-shared incentive for cooperative members for weatherization improvements done in conjunction with an approved energy audit.
 Incentive is up to \$750 per home - \$25,000 for multi-unit complexes

-SMALL C & I, SCHOOL & NON-PROFIT ENERGY AUDITS This program is for commercial, school and industrial facilities that 50-50 cost have basic energy usage and that use less than 500 kW per month. share based on the cost of the audit
+SMALL C & I, SCHOOL & NON-PROFIT ENERGY AUDITS

+This program is for commercial, school and industrial facilities that have basic energy usage and that use less than 500 kW per month.

+50-50 cost share based on the cost of the audit

-BUSINESS, SCHOOL & NON-PROFIT LIGHTING PRO GRAM This program is for C&I, schools and agricultural facilities that want to install high-efficiency lighting.
+BUSINESS, SCHOOL & NON-PROFIT LIGHTING PROGRAM

+This program is for C&I, schools and agricultural facilities that want to install high-efficiency lighting.

 Incentives for C&I, school & agriculture facilities